 Although many students feel that their quality of education went down when the sudden shift to online education happened, they still paid the same price for their classes that they would have if they were going in person.

-Paying tuition fees, though, is not either an advantage nor a disadvantage, because whether or not a student feels that they are getting their money’s worth is subjective to their individual self.
+Paying fees, though, is not either an advantage nor a disadvantage, because whether or not a student feels that they are getting their money’s worth is subjective to their individual self.
 One student might hate the direction that an online class is going, while another might enjoy the direction of the class.

 It might be a disadvantage in the sense that students often don’t know what they’re paying for.
-Often times, tuition fees include a portion for recreation, gymnasiums and other facilities that students might not be using (in this case, make sure that when you’re paying your fees, that you opt-out of such payments if possible).
+Often times, fees include a portion for recreation, gymnasiums and other facilities that students might not be using (in this case, make sure that when you’re paying your fees, that you opt-out of such payments if possible).

 The pandemic has opened up the reality that more schools should be embracing online learning, at least for some courses.
 But whether online education is something you want to pursue is up to you, how you like to learn and what your preferences are.